Official websites use .gov

 2. Promoting Trainee Resilience

-Resilience helps those in high-knowledge environments succeed.
 This session will address barriers to trainee resilience, including cognitive distortions and imposter fears.
-It will emphasize ways and provide practical applications to encourage resilience in trainees in areas as such as fostering a growth mindset, promoting realistic self-talk, and modeling self-care and wellness as a priority in your research environment.
+It will provide practical applications to encourage resilience in areas such as fostering a growth mindset, promoting realistic self-talk, and modeling self-care and wellness as a priority in the research environment.

 (Related reading: https://www.nature.com/articles/d41586-018-05326-3).

-3. Building a Welcoming and Inclusive Research Group
+3. Building a Welcoming and Collegial Research Group

 4. Difficult Conversations, Conflict, and Feedback